CG4002-bARtender/server/README.md

 # Game Engine — Visualizer Integration Reference

 The game engine publishes all output to the `/game` MQTT topic as JSON.
-Each message always contains `state` and `hall_id`.
+Each message always contains `state`.
 Additional fields are present only for specific events.

 ---